Lesson 9.5

 SPSAs.The LCAP, in principle, is meant to align with the information in SARCs as well as with each school's separate School Plan for Student Achievement, yet another document required under state law.

 In an effort to be thorough, and to comply with state and federal requirements, these documents go on for pages and pages.
-They are comprehensive, but frequently incomprehensible.
+While thorough, these documents are often difficult to understand or use.

 Mandates

-Using the right data system consistently could make all of this accountability reporting more accessible to the public, more straightforward for districts, and more transparent in general.
-But that kind of data infrastructure does not appear to be part of America's plan, at least at this writing.
+Using data systems in consistent ways could make accountability reporting more accessible to the public, more straightforward for districts, and more transparent in general.
+But that kind of data infrastructure coordination does not appear to be part of America's plan as of 2025.

 Data issues may seem boring.
 They rarely fire up the passions of politicians, education activists, or parent leaders.
 But it seems inconceivable that this data weakness can continue forever in America, especially in California, the home of Silicon Valley.